awsong/containerd/README.md

 ![architecture](design/architecture.png)

 ## Fork Notes
-This purpose of this fork is for adding SquashFS support.
+The purpose of this fork is for adding SquashFS support to overlayfs plugin.

 ## Now Recruiting